-Introduction to Controllers
+Introduction to controllers

 The following example is for a simple Controller class.
 When building off the Silverstripe CMS you will